danieel47896321/LuckyGuess/README.md

 Rules of the Game:
 Choose a number between 1 and 9 and click Check Guess.
-The goal of the game is to score as many correct guesses as possible within 10 rounds. you can also check the rules in the app by click on the light bul.
+The goal of the game is to score as many correct guesses as possible within 10 rounds.
+You can also check the rules in the app by click on the light bul.

+Implemented MVC architecture.

 ![CHEESE!](https://user-images.githubusercontent.com/74861262/208771056-480549c4-2f3c-4aa3-9b8c-b8bc4b55c06f.png)